 Easter Dinner on the Water in NYC: Bateaux

 Hop aboard the all-glass Bateaux New York for a Hudson River spin, with a Bottomless Mimosa Easter Brunch or an Easter Dinner Cruise.
 Enjoy the harbor and incredible skyline views aboard NYC's most luxurious cruising vessel.
-Both outings will feature a live band trio.
+Both outings will feature plated meals and live music.
 For reservations, more info, and the complete menu, call 866-817-3463 or visit bateauxnewyork.com.

 Easter Dinner on the Water in NYC: Spirit Cruises

-Or jump on Spirit Cruises for an Easter Sunday day or night cruise.
+Or jump on Spirit Cruises for an Easter Sunday day or evening cruise.
 Spirit Cruises offers both Easter Brunch and Easter Sunday Dinner rides, featuring lush buffets, DJs, and a special appearance from the Easter Bunny on the brunch cruise.
-Enjoy the day from the most unique perspective: out on the water, with the skyline as backdrop.
+Enjoy the day from a unique perspective: out on the water, with the skyline as backdrop.
 For reservations, more info, and the complete menu, call 866-483-3866 or visit spiritofnewyork.com.